howtographql/howtographql/content/backend/graphql-node-typescript/9-subscriptions.md

 <Instruction>

-If you haven't done so already, stop and restart the server by first killing it with **CTRL+C**, then run `node src/index.js`.
-Afterwards, open a new Playground with the GraphQL
+If you haven't done so already, stop and restart the server by first killing it with **CTRL+C**, then run `npm run start`.
-CLI by running `graphql playground`.

 </Instruction>